List of awards and nominations received by Jodie Foster: Golden Globe Awards

 The Golden Globe Award is an accolade presented by the members of the Hollywood Foreign Press Association (HFPA) to recognize excellence in film and television, both domestic and foreign.
 The formal ceremonies are presented annually as a major part of the film industry's awards season, culminating each year with the Oscars.
-Foster has received eleven nominations and has won four (three competitive and one honorary).
 At the age of 50, Foster became the 4th youngest recipient of the Cecil B. DeMille Award.

 Goldene Kamera Awards

 The Goldene Kamera is an annual German film and television award, awarded by the Funke Mediengruppe.
 The gold-plated silver award model was created by Berlin artist Wolfram Beck.
 It is 25 centimeters (approximately 10 inches) high and weighs around 900 grams.
 Foster has received one award.

+Grammy Awards

 Hamburg International Film Festival

 Filmfest Hamburg is an international film festival, the third-largest of its kind in Germany (after Berlin and Munich).
 It shows national and international feature and documentary films in eleven sections.
 The range of the program stretches from art house films to innovative mainstream cinema, presenting the first feature films of young unknown directors together with films by internationally established directors.